-- First student (blue line): This student performed very well during the first 60 exercises where two decisions were made to move the student up by 0.50 grade level.
+• First student (green line): This student performed very well during the first 60 exercises where two decisions were made to move the student up by .50 grade level.
 At level 5.0, the student performed at an average rate for the next 60 exercises during which two judgments kept the student working at the same level.
 With no movement forward or backward for two consecutive sets of 30 exercises, IP has compiled enough data to surmise that the student should be working at the current level.
-Thus, the student whose progress is designated by the green line has completed IP at level 4.50 and will begin coursework at this level. - Second student (green line): This student accelerated during the first set of exercises, thus, the judgment moved the student's level up by 0.50 grade level.
+Thus, the student whose progress is designated by the green line has completed IP at level 5.00 and will begin coursework at this level.

+- Second student (blue line): This student accelerated during the first set of exercises, thus, the judgment moved the student's level up by .50 grade level.
 During the next 30 exercises, the student's progress declined; therefore, the judgment moved the student's level down.
 Since the student's level changed directions, the movement increment was decreased by half.
-Thus, the student moved down by 0.25 level.
+Thus, the student moved down by .25 level.
 At the 60-exercise judgment, the student's progress changed direction yet again, cutting the Adaptive Motion increment in half.
-Therefore, the judgment moved the student's level up by 0.125 level.
+Therefore, the judgment moved the student's level up by .125 level.
 The student moved up again at the 90-exercise judgment leaving the Adaptive Motion direction unchanged.
-Being unchanged, the Adaptive Motion increment was 0.125 yet again.
-At the completion of IP, the student moved up 0.125 level once more making the student's completion level 4.62.
-The student will begin coursework at this level. - Third student (yellow line): This student did not progress well during the first 30 exercises, and the first judgment moved the student's level down by 0.50 grade level.
+Being unchanged, the Adaptive Motion increment was .125 yet again.
+At the completion of IP, the student moved up .125 level once more making the student's completion level 4.62.
+The student will begin coursework at this level. - Third student (yellow line): This student did not progress well during the first 30 exercises, and the first judgment moved the student's level down by .50 grade level.
 The student's progress was much better in the next 30 exercises and warranted upward movement.
-Since the direction had changed, the judgment moved the student's level up by 0.25 level.
+Since the direction had changed, the judgment moved the student's level up by .25 level.
 The student's work in the course declined during the next 30 exercises, so the judgment moved the student's level down.
-Since this was another change in direction, the student's level declined by 0.125, which is half of the Adaptive Motion increment of the previous 30 exercises.
+Since this was another change in direction, the student's level declined by .125, which is half of the Adaptive Motion increment of the previous 30 exercises.
 In the set of exercises prior to the fourth judgment, the student's performance improved.
-Since this was another change in direction, the upward Adaptive Motion increment was cut in half to 0.0625.
+Since this was another change in direction, the upward Adaptive Motion increment was cut in half to .0625.
 During the last 30 exercises, the student's performance remained average.
 As a result, the student's level remained unchanged and at the final judgment during the completion of IP, the student was working at level 3.68.
 The student will begin coursework at this level.

-• Fourth student (red line): Similar to the third student (yellow line), this student did not progress well during the first 30 exercises and the student's level moved down by 0.50 grade level during the first judgment.
-The student's progress did not change and the second judgment moved the student down by another 0.50 level since the student's movement had not changed direction.
-The student's performance became better, consequently, the level moved up by 0.25 during the next judgment.
-The student's progress declined yet again, so the judgment changed direction and moved the student's level down 0.125.
-The student's progress declined once more, resulting in another downward movement of 0.125 level.
+Fourth student (red line): Similar to the third student (yellow line), this student did not progress well during the first 30 exercises and the student's level moved down by .50 grade level during the first judgment.
+The student's progress did not change and the second judgment moved the student down by another .50 level since the student's movement had not changed direction.
+The student's performance became better, consequently, the level moved up by .25 during the next judgment.
+The student's level down .125.
+The student's progress declined once more, resulting in another downward movement of .125 level.
 The student completed IP at level 3.00 and will begin coursework at this level.